On the finiteness of quantum K-theory of a homogeneous space: Background

 \subsection{The $J$-function and $\mathsf{D}_q$-module structure}

 The structure of quantum K-theory becomes clearer when Gromov-Witten invariants are packaged into a generating function, the {\em $J$-function}.
 Note that the definitions of $J$ vary somewhat in the literature.
 Ours is that of \cite{gl}; the function of \cite{imt} is equal to our $(1-q)J$.
 The function of \cite{bf1} is a certain localization of our $J$-function.
-This function satisfies a finite-difference equation, and it is this $\mathsf{D}_q$-module structure we will exploit to prove finiteness of the quantum product.
+This function satisfies a finite-difference equation, and it is this $\mathsf{D}_q$-module structure we exploit to prove finiteness of the quantum product.
 Here we review the properties of the $J$-function which we will need.
+In this subsection, $X$ may be any smooth projective variety, as considered in \cite{imt}.

 Consider the evaluation morphism $\ev\colon \Mbar_{0,1}(X,d) \to X$, which is equivariant for $\mathbb{C}^*\times T$ (with $\mathbb{C}^*$ acting trivially on both $\Mbar_{0,1}(X,d)$ and $X$).
-The $J$ function is a power series in $Q$, with coefficients in $K_{T}(X)\otimes\mathbb{Q}(q)$:
+The $J$-function is a power series in $Q$, with coefficients in $K_{T}(X)\otimes\mathbb{Q}(q)$:

 Here the character $q$ identifies $K_{\mathbb{C}^*}(\mathrm{pt})=\mathbb{Z}[q^{\pm}]$, and $L$ is the cotangent line bundle on $\Mbar_{0,1}(X,d)$.
 (Its fiber at a moduli point $[f:(C,p)\to X]$ is $T_p^*C$.)
 We often write